sushiswap/sushi-docs/docs/Tutorials/How to Place a Limit Order.md

 <img src='/img/tutimg/htpalo/htpalo4.png' alt="" width="50%" />

-When you click _Review Limit Order,_ you will be prompted with a pop up message asking you to confirm the limit order.
-After you confirm on the pop up, you will be asked to sign the transaction on your digital wallet; this is a gasless signature.
+When you click _Review Limit Order,_ you will be prompted with a pop up message asking you to confirm the limit order (left image).
+After you confirm on the pop up, you will be asked to sign the transaction on your digital wallet; this is a gasless signature (right image).

 <img src='/img/tutimg/htpalo/htpalo5.png' alt="" width="50%" />